cyrus-and/chrome-remote-interface/README.md

 function () {}
 ```

-Emitted when Chrome closes the connection, e.g., if the user opens the DevTools
+Emitted when an instance closes the WebSocket connection.

+This may happen for example when the user opens DevTools for the currently
-for the currently inspected tab.
+inspected Chrome tab.

 #### Event: 'error'